-You can get valuations from a few dealerships, or you can use our online car calculator to get an estimation of what your vehicle is currently worth and what the market value is of the vehicle you’re intending to buy.
+You can get valuations from a few dealerships to get an estimation of what your vehicle is currently worth and what the market value is of the vehicle you’re intending to buy.
 Then get in touch with Santam to see what your car insurance premium should be.

 How much will a dealer give me for my car?

 It all depends on your car’s condition and what kind of stock he/she is after.
 If you kept the car clean and well looked after, and it wasn’t in any major accidents, you’ll get better offers.
 Always negotiate the price of your old car separate to the new car you’re interested in.
 For example, a dealer might give you a fantastic price on your old car but simply ‘hide’ this cost as an increased price on your new car.